KirSpaceB/MazeFinder-FullStack/README.md

 # MazeSolver

 Visually represents searching algorithms such as BFS and DFS.
 Obstacles such as walls can be manually implemented to further visalize the algorithms traversal.
+Written unit and integration tests for each feature are currently WIP.

 # How to run
 1. Clone the project from github